-While the portfolio recorded a negative return for the guarter to March 2025, it did not fall as much as the MSCI World Index.
-The stocks that contributed the most to the portfolio's return this quarter were Nestlé, Intercontinental with defensive Exchange and Yum!
-Brands, their revenue streams increasingly sought after by investors as the economic outlook became more uncertain.
-The portfolio's holding in Nestlé, the world's largest food company, also benefited from a weakening in the Australian Dollar against the Swiss Franc.
+to March 2025, it did not fall as much as the MSCI World monetary policy.
+Such moves could trigger strong rallies in Index.
+The stocks that contributed the most to the portfolio's return this guarter were Nestlé, Intercontinental Exchange and Yum!
+Brands, with their defensive revenue streams increasingly sought after by investors as the economic outlook became more uncertain.
 Intercontinental Exchange's exchange businesses proved to be defensive, with futures and options volumes rising on the back of elevated market volatility.
 At the same time, its Mortgage Technology businesses benefited from the fall in US interest rates as the falls lead to higher mortgage refinancing activity.

-Yum's result was solid, with stabilising sales in the Middle East and China and continued strona momentum in Taco Bell in the US.
-We remain attracted to Yum's long-term global store roll-out opportunity and its highly franchised and defensive cash-generative business model.
+Yum's result was solid, with stabilising sales in the Middle East and China and continued strong momentum in Taco Bell in the US.
+We remain attracted to Yum's long-term global store roll-out opportunity hiahlv franchised and its and defensive cash-generative business model.

-The largest detractors were Amazon, Alphabet and Microsoft, with share prices for higher-growth companies across the market coming under pressure in the guarter.
-For Amazon, some investors became less confident in the outlook for AI demand, which would crimp growth of its cloud division, while others pointed to the potential negative impact of lower consumer sentiment on its internet retailing business.
+The largest detractors Amazon, Alphabet were and Microsoft, with share prices for higher-growth companies across the market coming under pressure in the guarter.
+For Amazon, some investors became less confident in the outlook for AI demand, which would crimp growth of its cloud division, while others pointed the potential negative impact of lower consumer to sentiment on its internet retailing business.
 Alphabet materially upgraded its planned capex spend in FY25, with some investors wondering how attractive the return on this investment might be given uncertainties around AI demand in the short term.
 There were also renewed concerns regarding the upcoming antitrust trial for its internet search business.
-Microsoft's result was mixed, with its AI businesses performing well, but non-AI growth falling short of expectations due to recent changes in channel incentives.
+Microsoft's result was mixed, with its AI businesses performing well, non-AI growth falling short of expectations due but to recent changes in channel incentives.
 We believe all three companies are attractively priced.